afilimonov/udacity-deeprl-p3-collaboration-competition/README.md

 * After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
 * This yields a single score for each episode.

+#### Solving the environment

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

-#### Solving the environment

-There are two versions of the environment.

-* **Version 1: One (1) Agent**
-The task is episodic, and in order to solve the environment, the agent must get an **average score of +30 over 100 consecutive episodes**.

-* **Version 2: Twenty (20) Agents**
-The barrier to solving the second version of the environment is slightly different, to take into account the presence of many agents.
-In particular, the agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
-Specifically,
- * After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
-That yields 20 (potentially different) scores.
-We then take the average of these 20 scores.
- * That yields an average score for each episode (where the average is over all 20 agents).

- The environment is considered solved, when the **moving average over 100 episodes** of those average scores **is at least +30**.
+#### Solving the environmented solved, when the **moving average over 100 episodes** of those average scores **is at least +30**.

 ## Included in this repository

-* Continuous_Control.ipynb - notebook to run the project
+* Tennis.ipynb - notebook to run the project
-* agent.py - ddpg agent implementatioin
-* actor.py - actor model implementation
-* critic.py - critic model implementation
+* agent.py - Multi Agent DDPG implmentation that includes code for Actor and Critic agents, functions for traing and testing the agents and utility classes such as ReplayBuffer and OUNoise
+* model.py - the neural network which serves as the function approximator to the DDPG Agent
 * checkpoint.pt - saved agent model (actor and critic)
 * A Report.md - document describing the solution, the learning algorithm, and ideas for future work
 * This README.md file